tskit-dev/msprime/docs/interchange.rst

 - Be sorted in increasing order of ``position``.

 Violations of these requirements are detected at load time.
-The :func:`.sort_tables` function ensures that sites are sorted according to these criteria.
+The :meth:`.TableCollection.sort` method ensures that sites are sorted according to these criteria.

 .. _sec_mutation_requirements: